-East Africa’s most popular safari icon with the annual migration and big game in large numbers.
-Tanzania safari trips are the biggest Tanzanian tourism draw because more than a third of Tanzania set aside as conservation areas within 40 national parks and game reserves, tremendous biodiversity and dramatic scenery the country offers some of the best wildlife spectacles and safari experiences available in Africa.
+Tanzania is East Africa’s essential destination.
+Famous for the annual wildebeest migration and big game in large numbers.
+Tanzania safari trips are the biggest Tanzanian tourism draw because more than a third of Tanzania is set aside for conservation.
+There are 40 national parks and game reserves.
+You’ll find tremendous biodiversity and dramatic scenery with top rated wildlife spectacles.

 Go beyond the obvious and go west.
 There’s little to prepare even old Africa hands for the stark contrasts thrown at them.
 The remote, rough and raw wildness of Katavi will impress.
 You could combine this with Lake Tanganyika’s gin coloured waters and chimp filled forests in the Mahale mountains and shoreline

 Katavi & Mahale safari

 The Katavi and Mahale safari is a 7 night trip offering outstanding resident game in the wild Katavi plus chimpanzees in the remote forests of Mahale